 Use Tension Rods for Quick Adjustments

 Tension rods can be a surprising solution for quick, adjustable shelving.
-I’ve used them to create temporary dividers for different project needs.
+I’ve used them to create temporary dividers for different project needs, but there are countless other tension rod storage ideas you can implement around the house.

 Customizable Modular Shelves